jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 * `8000` will proxy to `http` service, port `8000`, on the `system-prod` namespace.
 The upstream service will expect connections using the PROXY protocol but it only supports v1.
 * `9900` will proxy to `admin` service, port `9900`, on the `system-prod` namespace.
 Clients should connect using the PROXY protocol v1 or v2.
 Upcoming connections should be encrypted, HAProxy will ssl-offload data using crt/key provided by `system-prod/tcp-9900` secret.
 * `9990` and `9999` will proxy to the same `admin` service and `9999` port and the upstream service will expect connections using the PROXY protocol v2.
 The HAProxy frontend, however, will only expect PROXY protocol v1 or v2 on it's port `9999`.
 * `9995` will proxy to `admin` service, port `9900`, on the `system-prod` namespace.
 Upcoming connections should be encrypted, HAProxy will ssl-offload data using crt/key provided by `system-prod/tcp-9995` secret.
 Furthermore, clients must present a certificate that will be valid under the certificate authority (and optional certificate revocation list) provded in the `system-prod/tcp-9995-ca` secret.

 Note: Check interval was added in v0.10 and defaults to `2s`.
 All declared services has check interval enabled, except `3306` which disabled it.

 ---

+## --update-status

+Indicates whether the ingress controller should update the `status` attribute of all the Ingress resources that this controller is tracking.
+Defaults to `true`.

+---

+## --update-status-on-shutdown

+Indicates whether the ingress controller should update the `status` attribute of all the Ingress resources that this controller is tracking when the controller is being stopped.
+Defaults to `true`.

+---

+## --v

+Configures the log verbosity.  `1` is the default value and outputs only errors, warnings and a few update events.  `2` is a good balance between low verbosity and rich details about controller events.  `3` is also available and provides even more details.

+---

+## --validate-config

+Determines whether the resulting configuration files should be validated when a dynamic update was applied.
+Default value is `false`, which means the validation will only happen when HAProxy needs to be reloaded.

+If validation fails, HAProxy Ingress will log the error and set the metric `haproxyingress_update_success` to zero, indicating failure.

+---